 Now this one is the tough one.
 See, in our 20’s we don’t think we are going to die, get cancer or another disease, be disabled in an automobile accident, etc… Well, I am 48 yrs old now and I thought the same thing.
 I had some rough times in my 20’s where I lost some great friends.

-Not only do indexed universal life insurance policies pay lump sum benefits to our beneficiaries, they will pay us directly in the event of a critical, chronic or terminal illness.
+Not only do indexed universal life insurance policies provide a tax-free retirement income stream and pay lump sum benefits to our beneficiaries, they will pay us directly in the event of a critical, chronic or terminal illness.

 So there is protection for us in the event of stroke, cancer, accident, and the list goes on.
 You can read more about those benefits in our blog post about living benefits.